grigor97/multimodal_emotion_recognition/README.md

 # emotion_detection

-This project is about emotion recognition from audiovisual data
+This project is about emotion recognition from audiovisual data.
+This is my master thesis at YSU.